Skip to content

 Also called device-mode, this integration maps Segment’s SDK and methods to the Braze SDK, allowing access to all the features our SDK provides, such as push, in-app messaging, and other methods native to Braze.

-To set up Braze as a device-mode destination for your Android source, choose Classic as the Destination framework and click Save.
+To set up Braze as a device-mode destination for your Android source, choose Actions as the Destination framework, then select Save.

 To complete the side-by-side integration, refer to Segment’s detailed instructions for adding the Braze destination dependency to your Android app.